g0v-data/g0v-hackmd-archive/notes/Cr9s0EVqS8SsRh0pjuzqTw.md

 As technology evolves, digital signage is becoming more interactive and personalized.
 In the near future, we can expect restaurants to adopt AI-driven menus that adjust based on customer preferences, weather, or even time of day.
 Integration with mobile apps and loyalty programs will allow seamless communication between the restaurant and its patrons.

 Conclusion
-Digital signage is more than just a modern replacement for printed menus.
+[Digital signage software](https://nento.com/) is more than just a modern replacement for printed menus.
 It’s a powerful tool that enhances the dining experience, improves operational efficiency, and drives sales.
 For restaurants looking to stay ahead of the competition, investing in digital signage is a step toward a more dynamic, customer-focused business model.

 Whether you're running a cozy café or a multi-location franchise, digital signage can transform the way you engage with customers and boost your bottom line.
 The future of dining is digital, and restaurants that embrace this technology will reap the rewards.